Please Wait a Moment

 Object Based Learning and Educational Resources

-Header Object Based Learning in Action
+Object-Based Learning in Action header graphic

 As an academic museum, archives, and library, the Center of Southwest Studies is a valuable resource for Fort Lewis College (FLC) and the broader community.
 Its collections offer an important starting point for the development of active and enriching learning experiences that encourage dialogue, promote problem-solving and analytical skills, and cultivate an appreciation for the diverse cultures, histories, and environments of the Southwest.